dspeyer/dspeyer.github.io/magic.md

 Under exactly what circumstances abberations are comfortable is unknown.
 It may vary by type.

 An abberation body is made from scales, teeth and tentacles.

+Abberations are vulnerable to silver, taking double damage from silver weapons.
+Usually.

 ## Souls